 Over the years I have tried my best to keep up with the technologies thrown at me at an increasingly dizzying speed.
 When I first started working in graphics everything was done with an xacto knife and markers.
-When a computer was put I my desk I struggled through the software and the upgrades, loving the way drudgery was diminished and hating the frustrations that came with learning new tools.
+When a computer was put on my desk I struggled through the software and the upgrades, loving the way drudgery was diminished and hating the frustrations that came with learning new tools.

 I went from a tape player to CD’s to mp3’s.
 I figured out how to use a cell phone, a digital camera, a video camera and have combined music and pictures into short movies.
 Each new gadget came with a book of instructions that were boggling, frustrating and confusing.
 However, it has been worth the effort when the technology became familiar and fun.